gregistecco/gregistecco.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="https://dc.exa.unrc.edu.ar">National University of de Río Cuarto</a>.
+description: <a href="https://dc.exa.unrc.edu.ar">National University of Río Cuarto</a>.

 profile:
   align: right